JoeLearns2Code/Bootstrap-Portfolio/README.md

 * Joe Rehfuss
 * Trae Shanks
 * Lan Truong
-* James Hanley
+* James Liu

-* Thank you again to my Coding Boot Camp instructors for all of the support and constructive feedback.
+Thank you again to my Coding Boot Camp instructors for all of the support and constructive feedback.